Sir George Robinson, 1st Baronet

-Sir George Abercrombie Robinson, 1st Baronet (29 March 1758 – 13 February 1832) was a British MP and Chairman of the East India Company.
+Sir George Abercrombie Robinson, 1st Baronet (29 March 1758 – 13 February 1832) was a British politician and Chairman of the East India Company.

+Life

-He was born the son of John Robinson of Calcutta, who died at the Cape of Good Hope in 1779, and Margaret, daughter of George Leslie of Kimrawgie, North Britain.
+He was the son of John Robinson of Calcutta, who died at the Cape of Good Hope in 1779, and Margaret, daughter of George Leslie of Kimrawgie, North Britain.
 He joined the East India Company in 1779 as a cadet and was successively promoted to ensign, Commissary-General (1786), Aide-de-Camp to Lord Cornwallis (Governor-General of Bengal) (1788), Head Assistant in the Military Auditor-General's office (1788–92), Garrison Storekeeper at Fort William and Secretary to the Military Board, captain (1798) and Military Auditor-General (1798).
 He retired in 1802 and served as Private Secretary to Cornwallis from July to October, 1805.